PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 matrix of a classifier to get a lot more information that is otherwise hidden.
 However, we cannot reasonably do this for thousands of searchlight spheres.
-It becomes obvious that a searchlight analysis is probably not the end of a data exploration, as it raises more questions then it answers.
+It becomes obvious that a searchlight analysis is probably not the end of a data exploration, as it raises more questions than it answers.

 Moreover, a searchlight cannot detect signals that extend beyond a small local neighborhood.
 This property effectively limits the scope of analyses